Sujun-Cheng/experimental-haikaveh-game/QuackingDuckInteractive_Alhaikaveh_README.md

 ObjectiveManager.cs
 NPCObjectiveTracker.cs
 ObjectiveUI.cs
+EnemyStatus.cs (only modified it to debug) InteractObjective.cs (only modified it to debug) EnemySpawner.cs
+NPCSpawener.cs
+NPCWalkers.cs
+GuitarHandler.cs
+GuitarMusic.cs

 Zhuoyun Cai
 Pressure Button Trigger:
-When a character stands on a pressure button, it becomes active and plays the corresponding button animation.
+When a character stands on a pressure button, it becomes active and plays the corresponding button animation and sound.
 After 3 seconds, the linked platform or slope moves to its designated position, allowing the character to continue along the path.
-AI Follower Characters:
+AI Navmesh:
-AI-controlled characters can follow the player and jump to reach the player’s position.
+Baked the appropriate Navmesh in order to make sure the AI-controlled characters can follow the player and jump to reach the player’s position.
-Rotating Pickups:
+Pickups:
 Rotating pickups are placed along the path to guide the player in the correct direction.
 When collected, pickups disappear.

 Scripts:
 AudioPlay.cs
 GateTrigger.cs